-Figure out your starting budget on Adwords
+Figure out your starting Google Ads Budget

 How should you start?

+In most cases, Google will recommend a budget that could fit your store.
 There are two cases in which Google won’t display a recommended budget for your business:

-- Your campaigns have limited data.
+- Your campaigns have limited data

 Recommended budgets are based on the following factors:

-- Recent campaign performance.
+- Recent campaign performance

-- Current campaign budget.
+- Current campaign budget

-- Your keywords.
+- Your keywords

-- Campaign targeting settings.
+- Campaign targeting settings

 Dipping into your daily budget for other days in the month helps to optimize the performance of your campaigns and helps make sure that your ads can run a little more on days when they’re very popular”.

 Source: Google Support